-Unless defined below all capitalised terms shall have the same meaning as in FS13:
+Unless defined below all capitalised terms shall have the same meaning as in FS13 [1]:

 Term Description Audit Guidelines Document giving guidance to the Auditor and Equipment Vendor on how to interpret the requirements.
-Audit Report Document presenting the results of the audit conducted for the Equipment Vendor by the Auditor.
-Audit Summary Report A subset of the Audit Report created by the Auditor that summarises the key results.
+Audit Report Document presenting the results of the audit conducted for the Equipment Vendor by the Audit Team.
+Audit Summary Report A subset of the Audit Report created by the Audit Team that summarises the key results.
 Auditing Organisation Organisation selected by Equipment Vendor to conduct Audits of Vendor Development and Product Lifecycle Processes, employs, or contracts Auditors.
-Auditor Organization appointed and contracted by GSMA and selected by the Equipment Vendor to conduct audits of Vendor Development and Product Lifecycle processes.
-Conformance Claim A written statement by the Equipment Vendor that confirms it meets the NESAS security requirements for the Development and Product Lifecycle Processes that are to be assessed.
-Equipment Vendor Network Equipment Vendor.
-Network equipment that is produced and sold by an Equipment Vendor is called a Network Product in NESAS.
+Auditor Individual that is qualified to perform Vendor Development and Product Lifecycle Processes Audits and makes up part of the Audit Team.
+Note: This definition does not mandate a certain employer for the Auditor, which is possibly employed by a dedicated Auditing Organisation (or could be freelancer).
+The qualification is ensured by the certification of said individuals.
+Conformance Claim A written statement by the Equipment Vendor that confirms it meets the NESAS security requirements for the Vendor Development and Product Lifecycle Processes that are to be assessed.
+Equipment Vendor Organisation that develops, maintains and supplies network equipment that supports functions defined by 3GPP or another SDO.
 Firmware Binaries and associated data supporting low-level hardware functionality installed on non-volatile memory like ROM and EPROM usually not mountable to a running operating system's file system.
-Firmware is a specific type of Software, therefore in this document the term "Software" includes Firmware.
-NESAS Oversight Board The body overseeing NESAS, run by the GSMA.
-It is responsible for the governance of the Vendor Development and Product Lifecycle Process assessments and quality assurance of NESAS.
-NESAS Security Test Laboratory A test laboratory that is ISO 17025 accredited in the context of NESAS and that conducts Network Product evaluations.
-It can be owned by any entity.
-Network Product Network equipment produced and sold to network operators by an Equipment Vendor.
+Firmware is a

-Official Document FS.46 - Network Equipment Security Assurance Scheme Audit Guidelines
+Official Document FS.46 - Network Equipment Security Assurance Scheme - Audit Guidelines